Wisconsin

 Legal History

-On October 12, 2023, a lawsuit funded by the Minocqua Brewing Company SUPERPAC was filed by a group of parent, public official, and other plaintiffs in the Supreme Court of Wisconsin.
+On October 12, 2023, a lawsuit funded by the Minocqua Brewing Company SUPERPAC was filed by a group of parents, public officials, and other plaintiffs in the Supreme Court of Wisconsin.
 The petition for original action argues the Independent Charter School Program, Milwaukee Parental Choice Program, statewide Parental Choice Program, and Special Needs Scholarship Program are all unconstitutional and asks the Court to immediately halt the programs.

 Plaintiffs allege the programs violate the Wisconsin Constitution’s Uniform Taxation Clause, as well as Article X, Section 4, and the superintendent supervision clause.
 Plaintiffs state that superintendents are not provided with sufficient control over participating private schools, arguing the Wisconsin Constitution requires superintendents to “supervise the instruction paid for by the public that is occurring at these private schools.”

 Plaintiffs also allege the choice programs violate the Wisconsin Constitution’s public-purpose requirement because there is less oversight and regulation of participating schools compared to public schools, thus the “private school programs serve no public purpose.”
 Plaintiffs further claim the programs “are affirmatively designed to undermine Wisconsin’s public education system by robbing it blind and forcing local districts into financial death spirals.”
 Julie Underwood v.
-Robin Vos, 2023AP001896.
+Robin Vos, 2023AP001896.The Wisconsin Supreme Court declined to hear the case in December 2023.